-The OTBID is designed to provide specific benefits directly to assessed lodging businesses by increasing room night sales.
-Marketing and advertising, sales, and special events will increase overnight tourism and market assessed lodging businesses as tourist, meeting and event destinations, thereby increasing room night sales.
-OTBID services will not duplicate services of other Business Improvement Districts (BIDs) or Community Benefit Districts (CBDs) in Oakland.
-However, the OTBID may partner with other BIDs or CBDs for promotional efforts.
+The OTBID 2018 is designed to provide specific benefits directly to assessed lodging businesses by increasing room night sales and revenue therefrom.
+Marketing and advertising, sales, and special events programs will increase overnight tourism and market assessed lodging businesses as tourist, meeting and event destinations, thereby increasing room night sales and revenue therefrom.
+OTBID 2018 services will not duplicate services of other Business Improvement Districts (BIDs) or Community Benefit Districts (CBDs) in Oakland.
+However, the OTBID 2018 may partner with other BIDs or CBDs for promotional efforts.